davidbkemp/jsqubits/examples/algorithms/README.md

     $ npm install
     $ npm run-script all-examples

-You can of course run them directly using `node`, but you will need to pre-load `babel-core/register`:
+You can of course run them directly using `node`:

     $ npm install
-    $ node --require babel-core/register ./deutsch.js
+    $ node ./deutsch.js